Types of Video Formats

 - Codec – A codec is a code that is used to compress and decompress a digital file.
 Even though we want good video quality, compression is necessary to maintain good speeds and to adjust for different equipment, screen sizes, and internet speeds.
 A good codec will compress the images and sound into a series of digital code.
-The smaller sized file of code is then downloaded, then reconverted back into image and sound.
+The smaller sized file of code is downloaded.
+Then reconverted back into image and sound.
 Since an uncompressed 1 hour video is about 15 – 20GB of space, compression is necessary in order to view videos in a timely manner online.

 - Video player – a software that can interpret the container and the codec and put it all back together so that you can see it on your device or screen.
-Some most common video players are windows media player, VideoLAN, VLC, Quicktime, and even youtube and Vimeo.
+Some most common video players are windows media player, VideoLAN, VLC, QuickTime, and even YouTube and Vimeo.

 - MOV – Apple’s version that is mostly used on apple devices.
-Like AVI, .MOV file formats are very limited so that Apple knows the file work on the greatest number of devices.
+This file format is limited.
+So that Apple knows the file works on their devices.
 File sizes are a little bit smaller due to tighter compression rules as set by apple, but the quality is almost the same or in some cases equal to AVI

 - FLV – Flash Video Formt was created by Adobe.
 Also simply known as flash.
-Arguably Adobe has been the most aggressive in recent years to capture as much of the image and video share as possible.
+Arguably Adobe has been the most aggressive in recent years.
+Striving to capture as much of the image and video share as possible.
 Adobe is also the owner of Photoshop , PDF, After effects, Premiere, and many other vital software’s for the Graphic and video world.
 Their goal:

-- AVCHD – Advanced Video Coding, High Definition – a result of a Panasonic and Sony collabopartnershipration as a video file format for digital camcorders.
+- AVCHD – Advanced Video Coding, High Definition – a result of a Panasonic and Sony collaboration as a video file format for digital camcorders.
 Rarely used in any type of digital or internet transfer as there is little or no compression.
 This format is mostly used to make the movies but not for any type of streaming.